Michael Chamberlain: Death

-Chamberlain died on 9 January 2017, aged 72, at Gosford Hospital on the New South Wales Central Coast due to complications of acute leukaemia, and had a farewell service held at the Avondale College's Seventh Day Adventist Church one week later.
+Chamberlain died on 9 January 2017, aged 72, at Gosford Hospital on the New South Wales Central Coast due to complications of acute leukaemia, and had a farewell service held at the Avondale College's Seventh-day Adventist Church one week later.

+In popular culture

+Chamberlain is portrayed by Sam Neill in the 1988 film Evil Angels (released as A Cry in the Dark outside Australia and New Zealand).